boerne-lab/dockge-mcp/README.md

 ## Why Dockge?

--   Stacks are funner than single containers.
+-   Stacks are funner than single container.
 -   Has exec shell.
 -   Multi-cluster and easy remote integration.